Skip to content

 For settling up joint expenses, Duo calculates who owes whom at the end of each month.
 Instead of the awkward "you owe me $5" dynamic that Splitwise creates, Duo frames it as a monthly settlement: one number, one conversation, done.
 Partners settle up externally via Venmo or Zelle.

-Monthly settlement: one number instead of per-transaction IOUs
+Monthly settlement: one number and one 'Mark as settled' button instead of per-transaction IOUs.

 Custom Categories & Budgets